U-C-S/Hurl/README.md

 - Modern Windows UI with Multiple Customization Options
 - Supports adding own browser config with Launch Arguments
-- Rules to automatically open a browser without prompting (Alpha!)
+- Rules to automatically open a browser without prompting
 - Settings application to manage all the features (coming soon!)
 - Web Extension to open browser tabs in Hurl (experimental)